 With a staggering 97% of marketers reporting that ABM has a higher ROI than other marketing methods, new businesses should jump on the bandwagon without wasting time.

 Ready to jump in?
-Here are 6 really smart ABM strategies new businesses can start with:
+Here are 6 really smart account-based marketing strategies new businesses can start with:

 1. Dig deeper